GPT-5.1 Prompting Update: What to Change in Your System Prompts in Late 2025

 What Changed in GPT-5.1

-Use this checklist to audit and update existing prompts:
+Use this checklist to update older system prompts.

 ✅ 1.
 Make Constraints Explicit